Message from the Principal

 GPA Points (Honors/AP)

 Students who fail a class or classes during the school year must make arrangements to earn the necessary credits through Summer School.
-Students must be on grade level to remain enrolled at HFCRCHS.
-Therefore, any student who fails 3 or more classes will not be invited to return to HFCRCHS.
+Students must be on grade level to remain enrolled at HFCR.
+Therefore, any student who fails 3 or more classes will not be invited to return to HFCR.
 Seniors who fail any course(s)required to fulfill graduation requirements will not be permitted to participate in Commencement Exercises and will not receive a diploma until the failed course(s) is completed successfully.

 - English 9